sinan-ozel/jupyterlab-on-kubernetes/README.md

 1. Running this on Kubernetes
 1. Creating the Infrastructure-as-Code to create and tear down the infrastructure on AWS to run this system

+UPDATE: I moved the IaC to another repo, called `sinan-ozel/iac`.
+I am in the process of migrating that to Pulumi UPDATE 2: I am going to focus on the docker image and documenting its compabilities with AWS nodes and Nvidia drivers in general.

 This is what your environment looks like in the end.
 ![1_SfmiSe5NHwsgVJgbDgg_Kw](https://github.com/user-attachments/assets/3566e9a5-30e6-4871-80b3-e527cd72a1c4)